Shabnam Moghaddami: Breakthrough and rise to prominence

-Shabnam Moghaddami's performances, awards, and accolades have established her as a prominent and influential figure in Iranian cinema.
-Her commitment to her craft and skill in portraying characters with depth and authenticity serve as an inspiration to aspiring actors in the country.
+Shabnam Moghaddami is a prominent and influential figure in Iranian cinema.
+She is skilled in portraying characters with depth and authenticity, serving as an inspiration to aspiring actors in the country.

 Philanthropic and social engagement

 In addition to her acting endeavors, Moghaddami actively engages in social and philanthropic activities.
 She is among the artists who have utilized the medium of staged readings to support underprivileged women, children with cancer, and earthquake survivors.
 As a member of the Barakat Charity Foundation, she contributes to the organization's efforts to provide staged readings for those in need.

 She has also delivered a TED Talk (TEDx), where she openly shares her personal and challenging experiences, offering guidance to others facing similar obstacles.
 Her speeches aim to inspire hope and assist in finding a meaningful path in life.

 Furthermore, she has leveraged her platform to raise awareness about significant social issues, utilizing her voice to inform the public.
 For instance, she is among the artists and cineastes who expressed their sympathy over the tragic deaths of passengers aboard a Ukrainian jetliner in posts published on social networks.